 As you may have guessed, Heleloa is my family surname.
-My first name is Heather, and “I’m just a little Hawaiian and a homesick island girl…” I am a proud and thankful mom to the most beautiful boy.
-I am the daughter of an authentic Kodak hula girl and an old school local longboarder.
-I am a sunshine junkie, and a Titan.
-I love Hawai’i and its magnificent land, people and culture.
-I love food, the ocean, playing outside, all things Disney, my family and my husband (not in that particular order).
+My first name is Heather, and “I’m just a little Hawaiian and a homesick island girl…” I am a proud and thankful mom to the most beautiful boy, the daughter of an authentic Kodak hula girl and an local old school longboarder, and my best days are spent in the sun and water.

-If you wish to contact me, please email: heather (at) heleloa (dot) com
+If you wish to contact me, please email: firstname.lastname@example.org

 Thanks for your interest and support!